This page defines terms that you will encounter throughout the documentation.

 Storage

 Disk space for permanently storing data over time.
-All data in CockroachDB Serverless is automatically replicated three times and distributed across Availability Zones to survive outages.
+All data in CockroachDB Basic and Standard is automatically replicated three times and distributed across Availability Zones to survive outages.
 Storage is measured in units of GiB-months, which is the amount of data stored multiplied by how long it was stored.
 Storing 10 GiB for a month and storing 1 GiB for 10 months are both 10 GiB-months.
 The storage you see in the Cluster Overview page is the amount of data before considering the replication multiplier.